Come along for Sangha Night, an opportunity to deepen our understanding of the Dharma, how it relates to our own lives, and practice together.

 Almost anything can happen on Sangha Night, but mostly we meditate together, have a 20-30 minute presentation from someone in the community, and then have 20 minutes for small group discussion on the evening's theme.

-On night 3 of this 'A Beautiful Life' series on the ins and outs of Buddhist ethical practice, we'll have a presentation on the beauty of ethical practice.
+On night four of this 'A Beautiful Life' series on the ins and outs of Buddhist ethical practice, Amanda talks about the practice of the second training precept: generosity.

 During this series, we'll also invite you to try one simple practice at home each week, to help you reflect on and understand teachings on ethics more directly in your lived experience.